A Brief History of the Harlan Newspapers

 2012 -- first Shelby County business to offer an iPad app as well as Droid and Kindle Fire apps.

 The award winning family business - has garnered three of Iowa's highest journalism honors - the Master Editor Publisher award (Alan, Leo & Steve Mores) and earned five Harlan citizen of the year awards (Alan, Steve & Leo Mores, Mike Kolbe, Lori Christensen) and in 2003 Alan and Steve were named SBA Journalists of the Year.
-Managing editor Bob Bjoin has won over a dozen state and national reporting awards.
+Managing editor Bob Bjoin has won more than 40 state and national awards.
 Pressman Terry Holdren (2011) and marketing manager, Mike Kolbe (2016) were recipients of the Iowa Newspaper Assoc.
 Heritage Award.

 The press, pre-press, advertising and support staff continues to receive rave reviews of their excellent quality control and dependable management style.